SainsburyWellcomeCentre/RCWG/_proposals/research/RegularMeetings.md

 ### Implementation (initial idea)

-- HR "mandates" that each scientist (phd student, masters student, postdoc, RA) has a conversation with their "project team" in which they decide whether they would like regular meetings about how the project is going.
+- HR tells each scientist (phd student, masters student, postdoc, RA) to have a conversation with their "project team" in which they decide whether they would like regular meetings about how the project is going.
 If so, how frequent, ~how long, who will attend, and on what day/time
 - This conversation occurs as soon as someone joins a lab
 - While the PI is usually part of the "project team", they don't necessarily need to be in all the meetings.
 It could be just a student and postdoc for example